quintel/documentation/docs/main/network.md

 These two inputs multiplied give the total investment costs.
 Together with the lifetime and the weighted average costs of capital, the yearly costs of capital are calculated.
 When the operation and maintenance costs are added the total yearly costs of the electricity new are calculated per net level.

 ![](/img/docs/overview_network_cost_calculation.jpg)

+:::info Interconnection and offshore net
+The above described network impact calculation is currently only applied to the LV, LV/MV, MV, MV/HV and HV net levels.
+In the chart 'Required additional infrastructure investments' (at the [page top](network)), the Interconnection net and Offshore net are added as categories as well.
+For these categories the required additional infrastructure investement is based on the installed capacity of the relevant components for these categories (e.g. capacity of offshore wind, solar and cables for the offshore net and capacity of interconnectors for the interconnection net), rather than based on peak loads.